 2. Analyse Competition for keywords

 If you are researching to see if you could rank on particular keywords it’s very useful to see the domain and page authority in search results.
 Moz provides an add on for Firefox and Chrome which displays these alongside the search results.

 In the image above I have highlight the page ‘title’ of the post and the area which indicates the page authority (PA) and domain authority (DA).
 If you have an exact match of your keywords in your title (preferably at the start) and your competitor also has then you can still rank higher if your domain and/or page authority is higher.
 If other competitors don’t have an exact match then it’s easier to rank higher even if your page/domain authority is lower (as long as it’s not much lower).

 Screaming Frog is an SEO On-Page Analysis tool that goes through the pages of your website and gives you a view of what page titles you have for each page, descriptions, tags in images and much more.

 This is very useful to compare your site against your competitors.
 The page titles are very important for SEO purposes and these should all be unique and most should target in on keywords that your customers/readers search for.

 Is your site better optimized for keywords or your competitors?
 Is your competitor targeting in on very useful keywords that you are not targeting in on?
 Have you noticed problems that you can correct?

 4. Review keywords sending traffic to your competitors

-SEMRush provides lot of useful data about your competitors related to links and traffic.
+SEMRush is an seo audit tool that provides a very complex website analysis with a lot of useful data about your competitors related to links and traffic.
 Here are a couple of really useful charts it provides.

 Estimated traffic for top performing keywords